-Agave parviflora is a succulent that forms a rosette of dark green leaves with a waxy coating and striking white markings on both surfaces and margins with peeling fibers.
-The rosette grows up to 10 inches (25 cm) tall and up to 8 inches (20 cm) in diameter.
-The fleshy leaves are up to 8 inches (20 cm) long.
-The mature rosette produces an up to 7 feet (2.1 m) tall inflorescence with cream or pale yellow flowers in summer.
+Agave parviflora is a small succulent that forms a rosette of dark green leaves with a waxy coating and striking white markings on both surfaces and margins with stiff white curly hairs.
+The rosette grows up to 10 inches (25 cm) tall and 8 inches (20 cm) in diameter.
+The thick fleshy leaves are up to 8 inches (20 cm) long and 0.8 inches (2 cm) wide.

 How to Grow and Care